 Dual Model Availability

-The tank-less water heater comes in two varieties: electric and gas.
+The tankless water heater comes in two varieties: electric and gas.
 If your home’s foundation permits it, go with an electric one.
-This saves you the cost and labor of directing gas lines required when using a gas heater.
+This saves you the cost and labor of directing gas lines when using a gas heater.

 Handles Hard Minerals

-Don’t allow the cost to discourage you from purchasing an on-demand water heater.
-This is because you will benefit significantly from reduced utility bills and high durability.
+Don’t allow the cost to discourage purchasing an on-demand water heater.
+You will benefit significantly from reduced utility bills and high durability.
 This ultimately pays for the purchase and installation costs.
 Consider it an investment with higher long-term returns.